-Please note the school will not set work for children to undertake during a period of leave unless there are exceptional circumstances and a request has been made to the Headteacher.
+Please note the school will not set work for children to undertake during a period of leave.

 Section 5: Understanding types of absence

 Pupils are expected to attend school every day for the entire duration of the academic year, unless there is an exceptional reason for the absence.
 There are two main categories of absences: